 If that tongue doesn’t have an audible snap when you close it, don’t wear it.
 Fix that clasp!

 When you are buying a chain or bracelet with a box clasp, make sure it gives an audible click when closed so you’ll always be able to listen for it.
 That click is how you know that your tongue is OK and holding on and locking properly.

 I Love the Lobster Clasp For Chains

-I also like it to have a sticky-uppy thing that’s high enough to easily feel and pull back with my nails.
-(Don’t you love it when I talk technical?)
+I also like it to have a pull tab that’s high enough to easily feel and pull back with my nails.

 If you are in doubt about getting a larger clasp, try getting a larger end ring first.